TGOLiam/opengl-exercises/Module1/README.md

-# Module 1 Practice Exercise Outputs
+# Module 1 Practical Exam Outputs

 This page shows the rendered output of the 20 Module 1 practice exercises.
 Continuous animations and keyboard-driven demonstrations use looping GIFs.